Tydax/the-giant-plant-eater/content/posts/easy-olive-bread.md

 author: Graham

 ---
 _I have found this recipe handy for making a quick loaf during lockdown.
-I make it in the morning as I go about other tasks.
-I have been lucky to get hold of some fresh yeast from my local Portuguese baker and had a packet of quick acting yeast._
+I would make it in the morning as I go about other tasks.
+I have been lucky to get hold of some fresh yeast from my local Portuguese baker and had some quick acting yeast in the cupboard._

 _Preparation: 10 – 15 minutes_